AntonioFeijaoUK/www-antoniofeijao-com/docs/_posts/2023/2023-09-27-aws-delete-all-default-vpcs-in-all-regions.md

 ---
-title: "AWS CLI command-line script How to automatically delete all Default-Vpcs in all AWS regions"
+title: "AWS CLI command-line script - How to automatically delete the Default-VPCs in all AWS regions"
 layout: splash
 #excerpt_separator: <!--more-->
 #permalink: /plugins/
-categories: ["aws", "cli", "delete-default-vpcs-in-all-regions"]
+categories: ["aws", "cli", "defaulvpc", "allregions"]
 tags:       ["aws", "cli", "linux", "", "script"]
 ---

-AWS CLI command-line script How to automatically delete all Default-Vpcs in all AWS regions.
+AWS CLI command-line script to automatically delete all Default-VPCs in all AWS regions.

-The script needs to have enough permissions.
+The script needs to have enough permissions to run the actions.

 The script will fail if there are other dependencies than the ones dealt with in the script.

+---

 ## linux-bash-script